rribeiro1/github-aws-commit-mirror/README.md

 - One-off task to migrate all active repositories to AWS CodeCommit
 - Continuous backup process to mirror Github repos to AWS CodeCommit

-It was inspired on [this AWS article](https://aws.amazon.com/pt/blogs/devops/replicating-and-automating-sync-ups-for-a-repository-with-aws-codecommit/) however, instead of Jenkins and EC2 I am using Circle CI to create a Cronjob and executing a Python Script which fetches active repositories from an account (discard archived ones) and for each repository, it creates the same repository in CodeCommit (if it does not exist) and mirror the repository.
+It was inspired on [this AWS article](https://aws.amazon.com/pt/blogs/devops/replicating-and-automating-sync-ups-for-a-repository-with-aws-codecommit/) however, instead of Jenkins and EC2 we are using Github Actions to create a Cronjob and executing a Python Script which fetches active repositories from an account (discard archived ones) and for each repository, it creates the same repository in CodeCommit (if it does not exist) and mirrors the repository.

 ## 1. Requirements
 - Github API Token